IOM in Turkey

 Now in its 29th year of operations in Turkey, the mission addresses the full scope of migration issues, supporting and developing government capacity to manage migration.

 Initially focusing its attention on resettlement for Iraqi refugees in the 1990s, IOM Turkey later expanded in response to the devastating earthquake of 2011 in Van to include emergency response programmes.
 The mission’s emergency response programmes have continued to grow rapidly since 2012 and 2015 with the start of the Syrian crisis and Mediterranean crisis.

 Alongside IOM’s role in addressing the needs of migrants during crises, the mission works in close collaboration with the Government of Turkey to address the longer-term impact of migration, including migrant assistance programmes, labour integration and migration management, immigration and border management and research and data collection on migrant movement.

 Our resettlement programme has also grown to play an important role in the process of resettling refugees abroad through cultural orientation, medical checks and flight arrangements to third countries.

-With over 25 years of operational experience in Turkey, the Mission is now one of the largest globally and has more than 900 staff working across the country, with sub-offices in Istanbul, Gaziantep, Hatay, Sanliurfa and Izmir and head office in Ankara.
+With almost 30 years of operational experience in Turkey, the Mission is now one of the largest globally and has more than 1,000 staff working across the country, with sub-offices in Istanbul, Gaziantep, Hatay, Sanliurfa and Izmir and head office in Ankara.